-This cable car is located at the lake side of Kawaguchiko.
+This cable car is located on the lakeside of Kawaguchiko.
 There are two cable cars and you can see the lake and Mt.
 Fuji from the top.
-Especially in autumn season, you can see the beautiful autumn colours of the tree leafs in this area, while riding on the cable car.
+Especially in the autumn season, you can see the beautiful autumn colors of the tree leaves in this area while riding on the cable car.
 The three minutes to the top will literally fly by!

 Kachi Kachi yama

 Admission ¥900 yen for round trip